-1.2 Findings
+1.2.
+Findings

-Based on all available information, the Anti-Dumping Commission (Commission) finds that the anti-dumping measures relating to sodium bicarbonate exported to Australia from China should be revoked due to the fact that the sole Australian industry member, Penrice Soda Products Pty Ltd (Penrice), has ceased production of like goods.
-Therefore, the purpose of the anti-dumping measures, which is to remedy or prevent injury to the Australian producer of like goods to those subject to the measures, no longer exists.
+Based on all available information, the Commission finds that the anti-dumping measures relating to sodium bicarbonate exported to Australia from China should be revoked due to the fact that the sole Australian industry member, Penrice Soda Products Pty Ltd (Penrice), has ceased production of like goods.
+As a result the purpose of the anti-dumping measures, which is to remedy or prevent injury to the Australian producer of like goods to those subject to the measures, no longer exists.

-1.3 Proposed Recommendation
+1.3.
+Recommendation

-Based on this finding and subject to any submissions received in response to this SEF, the Commissioner proposes to recommend to the Parliamentary Secretary that the dumping duty notice (as amended on 21 November 2013)2 be revoked in relation to all exporters generally.
-It is proposed that any decision by the Parliamentary Secretary in this matter take effect from 22 July 2014, the date of publication of the notice under section 269ZC indicating the Commission's proposal to undertake the revocation review.
+Based on the findings of the Statement of Essential Facts (SEF 256) and other relevant information, the Commissioner recommends to the Minister that the dumping duty notice (as amended on 21 November 2013)2 be revoked as it relates to all exporters of the goods.
+It is proposed that any decision by the Minister in this matter take effect from 22 July 2014, the date of publication of the notice under s 269ZC indicating the Commission's proposal to undertake the revocation review.

-The effect of the proposed recommendation would be that interim dumping duties would not apply to the goods entered for home consumption on and after 22 July 2014, and that importers who had paid such duties would be eligible for a refund.
+The effect of the recommendation, if accepted, is that interim dumping duties do not apply to the goods entered for home consumption

-1 A reference to a division, section or subsection in this report is a reference to a provision of the Act, unless otherwise specified.
+1 A reference to a division, section or subsection in this report is a reference to a provision of the Customs Act 1901, unless otherwise specified.